fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 git clone https://github.com/plpla/laughing-nemesis.git
 ```

-We would then use tho following command line to run it on our assembly :
+We would then use the following command line to run it on our assembly :

 ```
 python ~/software/laughing-nemesis/FindLastCommonAncester.py lca -d ~/SummerSchoolMicrobiome/Sample_RVH-2106-Ray-2017-06-06/BiologicalAbundances -t ~/SummerSchoolMicrobiome/UsingRayMeta/TreeOfLife-Edges.tsv